ethanleeman/ppp_splitter/README.md

 # ppp_splitter
-Script for splitting on pppoker app
+Script for splitting on pppoker app.

 Use:
 ```